afindlay/mozillians/directory/mozillians-ldap-design.rst

 * mozilliansVouchedBy

-Some attributes will be required to have unique values, e.g. *uid* and *uniqueIdentifier*
+Some attributes will be required to have unique values, e.g. *uid*

 All text attributes are in the UTF-8 character set (except for a few more restrictive ones like mail)